 UWS maintains articulation agreements with other colleges and universities.
-These agreements or memorandums of understanding are designed to facilitate enrollment for students who wish to pursue additional degrees at UWS in a manner that enables students to save both time and money.
+These agreements or memorandums of understanding are designed to facilitate enrollment for students who wish to pursue additional degrees at UWS in a manner that may enable students to save both time and money.
 Information on articulation agreements may be found on the UWS articulation page and through the office of admissions.
-Current articulation agreements include:
+Current articulation agreements include but may not be limited to: